Request for Proposals: Testing of Liability Pricing Models

 - Research Problem Description

 The purpose of this RFP is to solicit research that tests whether or not existing theoretical valuation methods actually predict real market pricing, or aspects thereof.
 While the researchers may propose a method for testing, the RFP would be pre-disposed to existing well-documented theoretical models.
-One such model is that specified in the Risk Assessment Database (see CAS Forum, Fall 2000, p.
+One such model is that specified in the Risk Premium Project (see CAS Forum, Fall 2000, p.
 165).

 It might be necessary for the CAS to obtain a base dataset of anonymous insurance transaction for use by researchers.
 Part of the problem is that financial economics is much less familiar with insurance data compared to the copious amounts of market data available in the capital markets.
 Of course, methods that make use of public information, like the statutory statements, would be welcome (the Mildenhall paper below is an example of this).